HyperBDR/docs/src/userguide/technical-practices/openstack-failback-drill-reference-guide.md

 Log in to the HyperUbuntuDrill host that has just completed booting via the Console or SSH, and execute minitgt\-fix to complete driver repair;

-If UEFI to BIOS conversion is required, please refer to the document: xxx\.

-If WinPE repair is needed, please refer to the document: xxx\.

 ![Image](./images/openstack-failback-drill-reference-guide-13.png)

 ![Image](./images/openstack-failback-drill-reference-guide-14.png)